Want a footstool you can be proud of? Here’s a simple project on how to reupholster a shabby footstool and give it a new lease of life.

 Getting a new look

 I painted the legs in Fusion Mineral Paint’s Ash, which is a charcoal colour.
-It’s not a true black but still compliments the bees on the fabric nicely.
+It’s not a true black but still complements the bees on the fabric nicely.
 Fusion doesn’t need a primer or top coat, and while I do still use those on heavy traffic areas, I just needed one coat of paint here.

 My cat Pixel came to inspect the new paint job, she likes it, this is her delighted face.